 Step through Joe’s Bar, named after one of The Seahorse’s first guests and friend of owner Mitch Tonks, and you’ll enter the bright and convivial dining room that has been a welcome staple of Dartmouth’s eating out scene since 2008.

-The restaurant’s menu is underpinned by a love of Italian food but also of fresh fish, of which the restaurant takes two deliveries each day from nearby Brixham fish market, and a passion for grilling over flame.
+The restaurant’s menu continues to be underpinned by a love of Italian food but also of fresh fish, of which the restaurant takes two deliveries each day from nearby Brixham fish market, and a passion for grilling over flame.
 Dishes are often simply prepared to let the freshness of the ingredients shine through, with waiters proudly showing off the day’s catch to diners to help them with their choice.

 At The Seahorse a service begins with the staff toasting each other with the day’s aperitivo – a tradition that shows that hospitality starts at home and with the staff.
 It’s an approach that has kept the quayside restaurant on the top of its game for almost a decade and a half.
 We’ll drink to that.